epoch8/vedana.tech/src/content/docs/data-model/anchors.md

 An **anchor** is a domain entity type.
 Every class of objects the assistant can look up, filter, count, or traverse is described as an anchor.

 In Memgraph each anchor corresponds to a class of nodes whose label equals `anchor.noun` **literally** (no case conversion).
 When you define a `product` anchor and run ETL, every row in your products table in Grist becomes a `:product` node with its columns stored as properties.
-The canonical convention used across Vedana is **lowercase singular** (`product`, `interest`, `document_chunk`); the Cypher examples below follow that convention.
+Pick any naming style you like (`product` / `Product` / `products` — all work); the only hard rule is that the label is what `MATCH (n:<label>)` will be looking for, so be consistent across Anchors, Links and Queries.
+The Cypher examples below use lowercase singular (`product`, `interest`, `document_chunk`) because that's how the test dataset and most of our examples happen to be written — not because the engine enforces it.

 > An anchor is the **schema**, not data.
 The Anchors table in Grist describes *what kinds of things exist*, not the things themselves.